kn27/kn27/README.md

 - 🌱 I’m currently learning Stan, JAX, Spark.
 - 👯 I’m looking to collaborate on machine learning projects, especially on sequential data problems.
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I am bit hyperactive, I have 1 inflatable surfboard, 4 snowboards, 2 surfskateboards and 1 skateboard at home.
+- ⚡ Fun fact: I am a bit hyperactive, I have 1 inflatable surfboard, 4 snowboards, 2 surfskateboards and 1 skateboard at home.
 <!--
 **kn27/kn27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.